jim-finlon/BigramParsing/README.md

 The tests can be run from within Visual Studio or at the command prompt under the "Console.Tests" directory with the "dotnet test" command

-NOTE: this is demo code, in a production app I would use dependancy injection, out would pull classes and services out into their own files etc. this was built as simply as was possible while completing the excercise.
+NOTE: this is demo code, in a production app I would use dependancy injection, would pull classes and services out into their own files etc. this was built as simply as was possible while completing the excercise.